LesleyLai/blog/src/pages/blog/type_of_assignment_operators/en.md

 - cpp
 ---

+Update: Apparently there is a WG21 [paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1906r0.pdf) on this subject that goes in much more detailed than my post.
+I am surprised that I missed his CppCon talk on this topic and come into the silimar conclusion.

 One principle of C++ operator overloading is that the behavior of overloaded operators should be similar to the counterparts on fundamental types.
 For the most part, we are doing a decent job.
 However, the way we define assignment operators leaves some surprise.

 Consider the following code snippet: